hyosung11/Launch-School/Courses/journal.md

    * Nope.
 Feeling good today to study and learn.

 16:06 It's been a busy day and I haven't done much on the Launch School curriculum.
 I'd like to finish Lesson 5.

+16:32 Tired, but kind of mindlessly taking notes or more correctly copying notes.

+16:46 Finished 5.
+Introduction to the PEDAC Process, but need to review it as I'm tired right now and not sure how much I have absorbed or digested in the words of Dr. Huberman.